gholmes829/Jmp/README.md

 If you find yourself not wanting to type out a directory's name every time, you can use aliases.
 You can modify aliases.json to include a key-value pair that transforms your input.
 For example, adding `"cc": "EECS 665"` to aliases.json would make it so `jmp cc` gets interpreted as `jmp EECS\ 665`.
 This allows for shorter commands that get you to where you want.

+If you don't want to waste compute time on deep directories that you know don't contain anything useful, you can use the blacklist.
+Any blacklisted term will not be evaluated.
+For example, adding `"Documents"` into blacklist.json prevents us from searching for or inside of the documents folder.
+This allows for a faster experience.

 Run the following to learn more about flags (-b, -f, -d, -l, -s, etc)
 ```
 $ jmp -h